yashtyagi04/compressor-head/readme.md

 * [Copyright](#copyright)

 ### <a id="usage"></a>Usage

-*URL* -
-Copy the URL from here and fill the required information accordingly-
+'Copy the URL from here and fill the required information accordingly-

 ```http://compressor-head.appspot.com/image/?image_url=[IMAGE_URL]&width=[WIDTH]&height=[HEIGHT]&format=[FORMAT]```

 Where